 'Now I can ...' statements refer back to the unit goals.
-Learners
+Learners can use the statements to measure and demonstrate their knowledge.

 WORKBOOK

 The Our World Workbook has activities that reinforce and consolidate the Student's Book instruction.
 Practice includes listening, speaking, reading, writing, grammar, vocabulary and review activities.
 Each unit has got twelve pages of skills practice and activities, along with Our World Workbook additional readings and cumulative review practice.